Leader of the Opposition (Mauritius)

 This office is a constitutional one guaranteed by the laws of the country.
-The current officeholder becomes automatically 7th in the order of precedence.
-The current Leader of the Opposition is Xavier-Luc Duval who was appointed on March 4, 2021.
+The incumbent officeholder automatically becomes 7th in the order of precedence.
+The current leader of the opposition is Georges Pierre Lesjongard, more commonly known as Joe Lesjongard, who was appointed on 15 November 2024.

 Overview

-The political party or party alliance which wins the majority of seats in Parliament forms the government and its leader usually becomes the Prime Minister.
-The Prime Minister selects the members of the composition of the Cabinet from elected members of the Assembly, except for the Attorney General who may not be an elected member of the Assembly.
-The political party or alliance which has the second-largest majority forms the Official Opposition and its leader is normally nominated by the President of the Republic as the Leader of the Opposition.
+The political party or party alliance which wins the majority of seats in Parliament forms the government and its leader usually becomes the prime minister.
+The prime minister selects the members of the composition of the Cabinet from elected members of the Assembly, except for the attorney general who may not be an elected member of the Assembly.
+The political party or alliance which has the second-largest majority forms the Official Opposition and its leader is normally nominated by the president of the Republic as the leader of the opposition.